navi-language/website/learn.md

   right: Hello
 ```

-This will parse the Codeblock in the doc comment and run it.
+This will parse the code block in the doc comment and run it.

 ### Annotation for doctest